 State wrapping up case against George Zimmerman

-Judge Debra S. Nelson said she expects the state to rest its case against George Zimmerman as early as today and the defense is expected to begin its case on Friday, with no court being held on the Fourth of July.
+Judge Debra S. Nelson said she expects the state to rest its case against George Zimmerman and the defense is expected to begin on Friday, with no court being held on the Fourth of July.

-Nelson denied the defense's request to adjourn Friday so it could take the deposition of Ben Crump, the attorney representing Trayvon Martin's parents.
+Nelson denied the defense's request to adjourn Friday so it could take the deposition of Benjamin Crump, the attorney representing Trayvon Martin's parents.